ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ---
 title: PDF Reader for LaTeX and Vim \| Vim and LaTeX Series Part 6

+prev-filename: "compilation"
+prev-display-name: "« 5.
+Compilation"
+next-filename: "vimscript"
+next-display-name: "7.
+Vimscript »"

 ---

+{% include vim-latex-navbar.html %}

-# Setting Up a PDF Reader for Writing LaTeX with Vim
+# 6. Setting Up a PDF Reader for Writing LaTeX with Vim
 This is part six in a [seven part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article explains, for both Linux and macOS, how to set up a PDF reader for displaying the PDF file associated with the LaTeX source file being edited in Vim.